fozy81/bikr/README.md

 Download this package into the R environment.
 You will need to install R and then the package called 'devtools' from CRAN.
 You can then install the bikr package from github using ``install_github('fozy81/bikr')``.
 Installing this bikr package will allow you to:

-* Read the help documentation and test out how functions work
+* Read the help documentation and test out how functions/classification workout the status of a given area
 * Access the demo data that is provided in the package
 * Contribute updates back to the project via github 'pull requests'